 - Oil-based poly tends to yellow after a while.

-- It doesn’t yellow.
+- It doesn’t yellow over time.

-- Easy to wipe and clean.
+- Easy to clean and maintain.

 Polyurethane vs Polycrylic